 Winters in Chennai are pleasant but the temperature does not drop really low.
 It means the city experiences warm winters as compared to most other states in India.
 The season sets in by November and extends till February.
 January is the coolest month of the season.
 The city experiences cyclone and depressions during this season due to its proximity to the Bay of Bengal.

-Occasionally, the NE monsoon hits Chennai between October and December, resulting in rainfall.
+Occasionally, the Northeast monsoon hits Chennai between October and December, resulting in rainfall.
 During the daytime, a cool breeze blows in from the sea.
 Even though the days are bright and sunny, the weather remains pleasant.
 All these factors come together to make winter the best season to visit Chennai.

 - Maximum Temperature: 19 to 22 degree Celsius